Texas Court of Criminal Appeals Officially Exonerates Steven Mark Chaney

 To date, at least 30 wrongful arrests or convictions have been linked to bite mark analysis and additional cases are still pending in courts around the United States, including capital cases.
 It is the Innocence Project’s hope that the landmark decision in Chaney’s case sets a new precedent against the use of unscientific evidence in courtrooms across the nation.

-The Innocence Project, which is affiliated with the Cardozo School of Law, has worked for Steven Mark Chaney’s exoneration for many years and previously urged the Texas Forensic Science Commission to investigate the use of bite mark analysis in Chaney’s conviction.
+The Innocence Project has worked for Steven Mark Chaney’s exoneration for many years and previously urged the Texas Forensic Science Commission to investigate the use of bite mark analysis in Chaney’s conviction.
 In addition to the Innocence Project, Chaney is represented by Julie Lesser, exoneration attorney of the Dallas Public Defender’s Office and the Southern Methodist University Innocence Clinic.
 The Innocence Project commends the work and support of Patricia Cummings, Cynthia Garza and the Texas Public Defenders Office and Judge Susan Hawk, a former Dallas district attorney, who joined the Innocence Project in seeking Chaney’s release and relief.

 Steven Mark Chaney in his east Dallas home in December 2018.
 Photo: Ron Jenkins.